DanielHH/bachelor-project-webapp/README.md

 npm install /* this will install all required packages listed in package.json */
 ```

-Before starting the server you need to create a file named “database-config.ts” in the project folder and fill it this the following code:
+Before starting the server you need to create a file named “database-config.ts” in the project folder and fill it with the following code:

 ```
 export const dbconfig = {